-We provide severance benefits to each of our named executive officers upon certain types of involuntary termination events, including terminations in connection with a change in control of our Company.
+We provide severance benefits to certain of our named executive officers upon certain types of involuntary termination events, including terminations in connection with a change in control of our Company.
 In addition, our named executive officers are eligible for vesting acceleration of equity awards if, in connection with a change in control of our Company, the successor or acquiring entity refuses to assume, continue or substitute for such equity awards.
 The compensation committee believes that that severance and change in control protection payments and benefits are necessary to provide stability among our executive officers, serve to focus our executive officers on our business operations, and avoid distractions in connection with a potential change in control transaction or period of uncertainty.

 Our compensation committee periodically reviews the severance and change in control payments and benefits that we provide, including by reference to market data, to ensure they remain appropriately structured and at reasonable levels.
 In December 2019, after a review of market data, we adopted a new Amended and Restated Severance Benefit Plan (the "Severance Plan").
-The Severance Plan provides severance and change in control benefits to our Chief Executive Officer and certain other designated Company employees, including our named executive officers, and supersedes and replaces our current Officer Severance Plan (the "Original Severance Plan") which was effective as of August 4, 2015, and each named executive officer's letter agreement, employment agreement or other agreement providing for severance or change in control benefits, unless otherwise indicated in Severance Plan.
+The Severance Plan provides severance and change in control benefits to our Chief Executive Officer and certain other designated Company employees, including Mr. Pernock, Mr. Meyers, (prior to his separation) and Dr. Hepner (prior to his separation), and supersedes and replaces each named executive officer's letter agreement, employment agreement or other agreement providing for severance or change in control benefits, unless otherwise indicated in Severance Plan.
 The compensation committee adopted the Severance Plan to provide benefits that they felt were more consistent with market data that would provide reasonable protection to our executives and serve as an important retention tool.
-The Severance Plan also documents certain current benefits contained in multiple prior agreements into one plan document that applies consistently to our executive team.